cthomas88/python-for-beginners/concatination.md

 <pre><code>"I would like to" + " visit Disney World in Florida."</code></pre>

 Notice here we have two strings, with an addition operator in the middle of them.
+The resulting output of this, if we were to put a print statement in front of the strings, would look like this: